Bundles of spectra and algebraic K-theory: The principal -fibration associated to an -bundle

 \section{The principal $\Aut_{R}M$-fibration associated to an $R$-bundle}

 Let $R$ be a ring spectrum and let $M$ be an $R$-module.
-In this section, we will define the $\cI$-monoid $\Aut_{R}M$ of equivalences of $R$-modules $M \arr M$.
+In this section, we will define the topological monoid $\Aut_{R}M$ of autoequivalences of $R$-modules $M \arr M$.
 We then describe the construction of an $\Aut_{R}M$-torsor from an $R$-bundle with fiber $M$.
-The construction requires a subtle mixing of the $qf$-model structure with approximation by an $h$-fibration.

-We first recall a general construction from \cite{diagram_spaces}*{\S12} (see also \cite{SS_groupcompletion}).
-Suppose that $G$ is an $\cI$-monoid.
-While $G$ may not be grouplike, there is a maximal grouplike sub $\cI$-monoid $G^{\x} \subset G$ defined as the pullback
+Suppose that $G$ is a topological monoid.
+While $G$ may not be grouplike, there is a maximal grouplike submonoid $G^{\x} \subset G$ defined as the pullback